UN General Assembly urged to investigate Yemen atrocities

 U.N. members should approve an investigative “mechanism” to demonstrate to the Yemeni people that the United Nations will not turn a blind eye to their suffering and that they support international accountability for crimes and abuses committed in Yemen, the statement said.

-We’re going to capitals with a combination of slides and facts .. as we do our own counties, we actually see a majority of General Assembly members who have spoken so far.
-I’m speaking in favor of some kind of investigating refusal, and that is, you know, a significant number of minutes, you know, save it I won’t get into the precise numbers, but let’s say you know, in the mid 40s, favoring and mid 30s housing, and then we have a lot of unknowns, you know, is it over 100 unknown,.

-we are, you know, guardedly optimistic that this is deep, and it is just a matter of governments recognizing the importance and then putting diplomatic effort to make it happen.

-Human Rights Watch Executive Director Kenneth Roth said the organizations will be going to capitals with slides and facts about actions on the ground in Yemen.
+Human Rights Watch Executive Director Kenneth Roth said the organizations will be going to capitals “to explain that, in light of the Saudi arm-twisting that killed the investigation by the U.N.
+Human Rights Council, the integrity of the U.N. human rights machinery, as well as many Yemeni lives, are at stake.”

-Of some 80 General Assembly members who have spoken so far, he said, the majority — in the mid-40s — favor an investigation and the coalition is “guardedly optimistic” that the more than 100 other U.N. member states will recognize the importance of establishing an investigative body and commit “diplomatic effort to make it happen.”
+“We are guardedly optimistic that we will have the votes in the General Assembly to create an investigative mechanism for Yemen,” Roth said.
+“So far, 45 governments have pronounced in favor, 34 against.
+Of the 114 that have abstained or have yet to take a position, we believe many of them can be persuaded to support an investigation for Yemen, much as they overwhelmingly supported an investigative mechanism for Syria in 2016.”

 The General Assembly and the Security Council have previously taken similar action against widespread human rights abuses.